socadk/design-practice-repository/artifact-templates/DPR-DeploymentDiagram.md

 Common tool choices include:

 * Any drawing tool, possibly supported by domain-specific templates, icon collections, stencil libraries, and so on.
-* Physical and Online and whiteboards (in support of agile modeling)
+* Physical and online whiteboards (in support of agile modeling)
 * UML tools with Sparx Enterprise Architect being one example
 * C4-enabled tools such as Structurizr